 The Board utilizes a Self-Assessment Survey to receive feedback from Board members about the Board's overall functioning and for internal planning use by the Board members.
-The Governance Committee distributes the surveys to the Board in the spring of each year, with each Board member responsible for submitting their completed surveys to the Committee Chair by May or other date determined by that Chair.
+The Governance Committee distributes the surveys to the Board in the spring of each year, with each Board member responsible for submitting their completed surveys to the Board Liaison by May or other date determined by that Chair.
+The Board Liaison will ensure the anonymity of the completed surveys and collaborate with the Chair to summarize the results.
 The Committee will review the results and make recommendations to the Board for improvement during the June Board meeting.